-In some cases, Windows® PE might recognize the hardware attached to the target machine.
-To load drivers without having to restart Windows PE, perform the following steps.
+Sometimes, Windows PE might recognize the hardware attached to the target machine.
+To load drivers without restarting Windows PE, perform the following steps.

 - NOTE: These steps are based on targeting a network adapter.
-For other types of hardware, some steps might not be required. - 1 Prepare a device, such as a CD, that contains the files needed for the driver, including the "\.inf" file. - 2 Use the Plug-in Offline Client CD to start the NetVault Bare Metal Recovery Client. - 3 When the BMR Network Configuration dialog box appears, click Exit to close it. - 4 To open a DOS prompt, click Launch CMD. - 5 Insert the device created in Step 1, which contains the driver files. - 6 To load the driver, type the following at the command prompt, and press Enter:
+For other types of hardware, some steps might not be required. - 1 Prepare a device, such as a CD, that contains the files needed for the driver, including the "\.inf" file. - 2 Use the Plug-in Offline Client CD to start the NetVault Bare Metal Recovery Client. - 3 When the BMR Network Configuration dialog box is displayed, click Exit to close it. - 4 To open a DOS prompt, click Launch CMD. - 5 Insert the device created in Step 1, which contains the driver files. - 6 To load the driver, type the following at the command prompt, and press Enter: